 Cool (or maybe not so cool) — now you know a few potential causes for your A/C outputting hot air, but what if your A/C is cooling, but not blowing enough air — or none at all?
 In that case, you may have a clog in the system, a faulty blower motor, or an issue with your electrical system.

-4. Your Air Intake or Cabin Air Filter is Potentially Clogged
+5. Your Cabin’s Air Intake or Cabin Air Filter is Potentially Clogged

 - In the engine compartment near the base of the windshield